- The President of the United States

 Tell Congress to Recognize the Armenian Genocide

-Countries around the world have acknowledged this crime against humanity, as have 43 American state governments.
+Myriad countries and international bodies have acknowledged this unresolved crime against humanity, as have 43 American state governments.
 Yet each time Congress has considered affirming the Armenian Genocide, intense lobbying and threats by the Turkish government and its allies have killed proposed legislation.
 This multi-million dollar campaign of genocide denial perverts historical truth and corrupts our political process.

 Genocide denial – the last stage of genocide – threatens everyone.
 It fuels current genocides and emboldens those who would commit future atrocities.
 Stopping the cycle of genocide begins by speaking truthfully about past genocides.